lasp/xmera/docs/source/learn/making-modules/advancedTopics/creatingDynObject.rst

 component is determined.

 Xmera modules that are a subclass of ``DynamicObject`` are not restricted to mechanical integration scenarios as with the spacecraft example.
-See the discussion in :ref:`xmeraPrinciples-9` on how multiple Xmera modules that inherit from the ``DynamicObject`` class can be linked.
-If linked, then the associated module ordinate differential equations (ODEs) are integrated simultaneously.
+Any module that has to solve a set of ordinary differential equations can inherit from ``DynamicObject``.
+See :ref:`xmeraPrinciples-9` for a discussion of how these modules behave in a simulation.